apache/mesos/docs/upgrades.md

 <a name="1-0-x-workdir"></a>

 * Mesos 1.0 removes the default value for the agent's `work_dir` command-line flag.
 This flag is now required; the agent will exit immediately if it is not provided.

+<a name="1-0-x-registry-strict"></a>

+* Mesos 1.0 disables support for the master's `registry_strict` command-line flag.
+If this flag is specified, the master will exit immediately.
+Note that this flag was previously marked as experimental and not recommended for production use.

 <a name="1-0-x-credentials-file"></a>